jimburton/scrabble/chapters/Chapter7.md

 We will write the server using *websockets*.
 This is a modern protocol that allows full duplex communications (either side can send a message at any time) over TCP between clients and servers on a network such as the web.
-It is designed with web browsers in mind and it's easy to communicate over websockets with Javascript, but we can write servers and clients in any language that has a library for the protocol.
-Messages are normally sent back and forth over the standard HTTP or HTTPS ports, meaning that there aren't likely to be firewall issues.
-We'll run our server on a higher port during development, as you need admin privileges to attach to ports below 1024.
-The handshake between client and server starts with a HTTP request/response.
+It is designed with web browsers in mind.
+It's particularly easy to communicate over websockets with Javascript, but we can write servers and clients in any language that has a library for the protocol.
+Messages are normally sent back and forth over the standard `HTTP` or `HTTPS` ports, meaning that there aren't likely to be firewall issues (we'll run our server on a higher port during development, as you need admin privileges to attach to ports below 1024).
+The handshake between client and server starts with a `HTTP` request/response.
 After that, communication switches to a much more efficient binary protocol.

 To demonstrate how easy it is to get started, here is a self-contained